StephanKnox/real-estate-project/README.md

 1) It is not possible to just get all properties in X km raduis from the location of interest in a single API request, those are made 1 by 1 for each property.

-2) It is also not possible to make hundreds of requests a day, so already for only two locations - Zurich and Zug it will be hard to maintain the data up to date.
-If more locations are added later in order to expand the analysis it will make it even harder.
+2) It is not feasible make hundreds abd thousands of requests a day, so already for only two locations - Zurich and Zug it will be hard to maintain the data up to date.
+If more locations are added later in order to expand the analysis it will be even harder.

 # Getting the Data

-In order to get the propery id web scraping is needed, that is, get correctly rendered .html page and then scrape it for the id.
-Many web sites including this one make it hard to just get .html page contents.
+Since requests to the API are made one by one, first property ids need to be identified.
+Besides the ids it would be useful to know property's price as well - this permits to implement custom CDC solution but on this down below.

-Luckly Python library called Selenium designed for web tests automation can help to circumvent that obstacle.
+To get this data web scraping is used, that is, html pages are retrieved and then scraped for values of interest.
+Python library called Selenium designed for web tests automation is used to get correctly rendered html pages which are then saved in a local storage.
 Web scraping itself is done with the help of another Python library - Beautiful Soup.

 In order to increase web scraping performance all .html pages first retrieved and saved to a local storage and after scraped for property id and price.
 These two fields consists a finger print, i.e. a unique combination which indicates if the property already exists or not in the data lakehouse table and if it exists if the price has changed.

 # Custom Change Data Capture (CDC)
 In order not to overburden an API with hundres of calls every day, there was a need in a mechanism which will allow to determine